Remod-org/Teleportication/README.md

 ### Details

 RealTeleport uses SQLite for home, town, bandit, and outpost storage.
+The file is saved in {oxidedata}/RealTeleport/realteleport.db.

 In-memory objects keep track of previous location for tpb, pending tpr/tpa, etc.